 Problem: We had the entire data in a Microsoft Excel spreadsheet (as shown below).
 Each row had information unique to an individual along with their email ID.
-Initially, we thought of sending the emails manually Gmail, compose a new message, cut and paste the information, repeat it 220 times.
+Initially, we thought of sending the emails manually via Gmail, composing a new message, cutting and pasting the information, repeat it 220 times.
 We quickly realized this is not tenable within the time we had, and if we have to catch some sleep, we have to automate this.
 After doing some Web searches, I remembered that MS Word Mail-Merge may be able to help us.

 After which we started sending out the emails in blocks of roughly 50 emails (I wanted to be nice with Hotmail SPAM filters).
 To our surprise, we completed sending out 220 customized emails in the next 20-30 minutes.
 And all this was on a “Fair” Wi-Fi connection provided by the hotel where I was staying.